Major Wright: Tampa Bay Buccaneers

 On April 4, 2014, Wright agreed to a one-year contract with the Tampa Bay Buccaneers, reuniting with his former Bears head coach Lovie Smith.
 Wright was cut by the Buccaneers on August 30, 2014.
 Wright rejoined the team on September 3, 2014.

 Wright re-signed with the Buccaneers on March 7, 2015.
 On December 30, 2015, Wright was placed on injured reserve.

 On August 28, 2016, Wright was waived by the Buccaneers.
 He was re-signed by the Buccaneers on November 29, 2016.
 He was released again on December 13, 2016.

 NFL statistics

 Subsequent activities

-On May 8, 2020, Wright announced the his first book called Major Pain: Confessions Of A Smash-Mouth Safety.
+On May 8, 2020, Wright announced his first book called Major Pain: Confessions Of A Smash-Mouth Safety.

+In 2021 Major Wright launched the Wright Way Charities to provide support and hope to single mothers in Ft.
+Lauderdale, FL.
+WWC assists with finding jobs, housing, insurance and provides financial literacy teachings.

+In 2022, Wright wrote his second book, Good Deed Tuesday, a modern-day superhero who gets his superpowers by helping others.
+Written to inspire kindness in 5-10 year olds, Wright created a school program to bring the positive lessons to the classroom.
+Recognized as a gifted communicator, Wright holds engaging assemblies in elementary schools to promote kindness and empathy to peers, teachers and family members.

+Wright resides in the Ft.
+Lauderdale area and continues to hold community building events in the neighborhood he grew up in, recognizing the need for positive role models in underserved areas.